Panama: Sports

-Baseball is the second most popular sport in Panama.
+Baseball is the most popular sport in Panama.
 The Panamanian Professional Baseball League is the country's professional winter league.
 It was first held in 1946, but had multiple interruptions spanning several decades.
 The Panama national baseball team has earned one silver medal and two bronze medals at the Baseball World Cup.
 At least 140 Panamanian players have played professional baseball in the United States, more than any other Central American country.